mlabs-haskell/spo-anywhere/docs/getting-started/cloud-tutorial.md

 In the case of public testnets and mainnet, there may be additional requirements, such as more RAM and disk space.

 Note down the IP address of the host.
-As an example, we will use an AWS host at IP `12.34.56.78`.
+As an example, we will use a Hetzner Cloud host at IP `12.34.56.78`.
 Verify that SSH works:

 ```bash
 ssh root@12.34.56.78